Sargueil-CiTCoM/ipasuite-docs/docs/_sources/configuration.md.txt

     : a unique number to identity experiment

     rna_id (string)
-    : The identifier for RNA fragment used in this experiment, as declare in the `sequences` section using `rnasique config`
+    : The identifier for RNA fragment used in this experiment, as declared in the `sequences` section of `rnasique config`

-    ddNTP (enum: ddA, ddT, ddG, ddC)
+    ddNTP (ddA, ddT, ddG, ddC)
-    : Which ddNTP what use for the sequencing condition of capillary eletrophorese
+    : Indicate the ddNTP used for the sequencing condition of capillary eletrophorese

     date (date)
     : Date of the experiment. use YYYY-MM-DD

     replicate (integer)
-    : Replicate number for the given experiment
+    : id for the experiment and the given probing condition
+    - arbitrary unique integer - this is an identifier, and not the number of replicate for the current probing condition.
+Each replicate must be on its own row

-If you activated «subsequence», you must also fill ind `rt_begin_pos` and `rt_end_pos`:
+If you activated «subsequence», you must also fill in `rt_begin_pos` and `rt_end_pos`:

     rt_begin_pos
     : Position of the first nucleotide after reverse transcriptase primer used for this sample

     rt_end_pos
     : Position of the last nucleotide reachable by the reverse transcriptase (which is most of the time 0)